OctopusDeploy/docs/docs/getting-started/best-practices/worker-configuration.md

 ## The difference between workers and deployment targets

-There isn't much difference between a deployment target or a worker as both are tentacle agents.
+Behind the scenes, there isn't much difference between a deployment target or a worker as both are tentacle agents.
 It is a matter of how they are registered.
 Deployment targets are registered to environments while workers are registered to worker pools.
+It is how the server hosting the tentacle will be used.
+Deployment targets are for deploying to (web server, application server, etc.) while workers are used as a means to deploy to a deployment target.

-In fact, a listening tentacle can be registered as both a worker and a deployment target.
+A listening tentacle can be registered as both a worker and a deployment target.
 We don't recommend it, but it is possible.

 :::hint
-All Octopus Cloud, self-hosted Server, self-hosted Data Center, and self-hosted Standard licenses offer unlimited workers.
+All Octopus Cloud and self-hosted Server, Data Center, and Standard licenses offer unlimited workers.
 :::

 <span><a class="btn btn-secondary" href="/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles">Previous</a></span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span><a class="btn btn-success" href="/docs/getting-started/best-practices/project-and-project-groups">Next</a></span>